mediapeers/ansible-role-virtualbox/README.md

 # Ansible role Virtualbox
 Installs headless Virtualbox and phpVirtualbox for remote access through Web GUI.
 Meant for a headless Ubuntu 14.04. server.
-Should also work on other Ubuntu versions and editions.
+Might also work on other Ubuntu versions and editions.

 ## Requirements
-For Ubuntu server OS.
+For Ubuntu 14.04 server OS.

 ## Role Variables
 The role accepts following variables:
-* virtualbox_version: 4.3  # Major Virtuablbox version
+* `virtualbox_version: 4.3`  Major Virtuablbox version
+* `virtualbox_user: vbox` User that runs Virtualbox deamon and phpVirtualbox connects to

 ## Dependencies
 Depends on no other roles.